Guide to the David and Jenny Strandberg family papers

 Alternative formats: Xerographic copies of three photo albums were made to indicate the original order of the photographs.

-Digitized copies: Two images from the collection are available online through Alaska’s Digital Archives and can be accessed by searching “David and Jenny Strandberg family.”
+Digitized copies: Two images from the collection are available online through Alaska’s Digital Archives.
+For information about obtaining copies please contact Archives and Special Collections.

 Rights note: The Archives holds copyright to materials created by the Strandberg family.
 The collection contains materials not created by the Strandberg family may be subject to copyright.